-Like any other language, certain rules of syntax should be followed in the Bling.
+Like any other language, certain rules of syntax should be followed in the Bling language.
 Following is the basic skeleton for a model file.

 project <project name> //No indentation dataset <dataset name> //indentation = 1 table <table_name1> <table_name2> //indentation = 2, list of tables separated by space table <table_name3> <table_name4> //split into multiple lines join <table1> left outer join <table2> //indentation = 2, join definitions for selected tables. on <table1.x> = <table2.y> //indentation = 3, join conditions join <table2> inner join <table3> on <table2.y> = <table3.z> then right outer join <table4> on <table2.x> = <table4.w> AND <table3.h> = <table4.i> table <table name> //indentation = 1, Detailed table definition data_source <data_source> //indentation = 2, data source for table sql <sql for table> //indentation = 2 column <column name> //indentation = 2, column definition sql <sql for column> //indentation = 3. column SQL type <type> //indentation = 3. column data type

 The Bling model file should follow strict indentation rules as defined in the structure.
 The indentation is based on the hierarchical structure of the model.
 If you think of the hierarchy as a tree, all children of a node should have exactly the same indentation.
 (Indentation rules are mostly identical to that of Python except that tabs are replaced with 4 spaces in Bling.
 It is unwise to use a mixture of spaces and tabs.)
 Note that any error in indentation would result in errors when committing or processing the file.